JasonPollman/kurrie/readme.md

 | capped   | `true`      | If true, no arguments passed to `fn` will exceed `arity`.
 If false arguments exceeding arity may "leak" into invocations. |

 **You should note the behavior of fn.length in regard to rest and default parameters!**
-See [MDN] for documentation on `Function#length`. (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/length).
+See [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/length) for documentation on `Function#length`

 For example: